 FODMAP is an acronym for various fermentable carbohydrates (sugar molecules) found naturally in a variety of fruits, vegetables, grains, legumes and milk products.
 These sugars (for example fructose and lactose) don’t harm us, but in sensitive people, they can trigger the symptoms mentioned above.

 1 in 7 people struggle with Irritable Bowel Syndrome (IBS) and fortunately the Low FODMAP diet has been shown to help up to 75% of people control their IBS and get their lives back on track.
-The We Feed You range of low FODMAP meals are suitable for all phases of the low FODMAP diet from elimination to liberalisation.
 We also have a separate range of ‘reduced’ FODMAP meals (made without onion or garlic) for those who have done the low FODMAP diet and know these foods are their triggers.

 IBS is a hidden condition, so it can be tricky to diagnose and does not have a cure.
 Essentially, it’s a disorder of the gut nervous system, and symptoms differ markedly from person to person.
 For some it can be embarrassing flatulence and annoying bloating for others IBS can cause debilitating pain, fatigue and mood disturbance.
 It can result in loss of productivity at work, sick days, and often causes sufferers to withdraw from their lives and social activities, due to embarrassment and poor self esteem.